longingforyou12345/Eu5-Isolationist-Laws/README.md

 If someone would be so kind to upload this to steamworkshop.
 Do whatever you want with it.
 It's just so that there exists a mod out there for someone who may wish to have an isolationist mod and don't have to go through the troubles of making one.
+Do to personal reasons, I will not be posting on the steam workshop, hence if someone would be able to.